Data Privacy Laws and Governance: Overview, Regulations, and Digital Compliance Insights

 • Strict breach notification timelines

-California Consumer Privacy Act
+California Consumer Privacy Act (CCPA)

-The California Consumer Privacy Act (CCPA) provides residents of California with rights over their personal data.
-It focuses on transparency in data collection and allows individuals to request details about how their information is used.
+The CCPA gives California residents rights over their personal data.
+It focuses on transparency and allows individuals to request details about how their data is used.

-Digital Personal Data Protection Act in India
+Digital Personal Data Protection Act, 2023 (India)

-India introduced the Digital Personal Data Protection Act, 2023 to strengthen privacy protections and regulate how organizations process personal data.
+India introduced this law to strengthen privacy protections and regulate personal data processing.

 • Consent-based data processing